Sealing Your Record in Austin

-If you are looking to have your criminal record expunged or sealed, it is important to have an attorney that is knowledgeable and experienced in expungement and sealing criminal records.
+If you are looking to have your criminal record expunged or sealed, it is important to have an attorney that is knowledgeable and experienced in both expungement and sealing criminal records.
 It is also important that you understand the difference between expungement (deleting criminal records) and nondisclosure (sealing criminal records), and the effect that each process can have on your arrest record.
 The Law Office of Paul Quinzi, PLLC, serving Austin and all of Travis County, is devoted to helping you clear your name.
 You are innocent unless proven guilty, and if your case was dismissed, you are not a criminal.
 Our job is to make sure you are not treated like one.

 If you were arrested and you received a not guilty verdict, your case was dismissed, or you completed a pre-trial intervention program, you are legally innocent.
-In most cases, you will be eligible for expungement (or “expunction”) of your criminal record.
+In most cases, you will be eligible for expungement of your criminal record.
 Through the expunction process, your criminal record is completely deleted.
 Any paper records are returned to the court and destroyed, and any digital records are deleted from law enforcement systems and private background check companies.